dxiv/dxiv/README.md

 # **About Me**

-Systems Analyst/Architect who builds scalable digital systems for healthcare and web platforms — and somehow keeps them elegant instead of chaotic.
+Systems Analyst/Architect building scalable digital ecosystems for healthcare and the web — keeping things clean, fast, and suspiciously well-organised.
-Founder of **blood.club**, where the architecture is clean, but the aesthetic is unapologetically dark.
+Founder of **blood.club**, where the architecture is clean even if the aesthetic isn’t.

 I focus on:

-- Designing infrastructure that won’t collapse when someone sneezes
+- Infrastructure that doesn’t collapse under pressure
-- Automating everything humans forget to do
+- Automation (because humans forget things, cron doesn’t)
-- Keeping systems fast, secure, and *not embarrassing*
-- Building modular ecosystems instead of spaghetti disguised as code
+- Secure, reliable workflows
+- Modular design over madness
+- Long-term maintainability (future-me appreciates this)

-Basically: structure, automation, clarity — with a personality.
+Basically: structured engineering with personality.

 ---